 1.2 A straightforward process

-If you want to have a good time when you commission an artist, find out how the process will work first.
+If you want to have a nice experience when commissioning art, find out how the process will work first.

 - When will you be charged?